awsdocs/amazon-ec2-user-guide/doc_source/MultipleIP.md

 ## How multiple IP addresses work<a name="MultipleIPReqs"></a>

 The following list explains how multiple IP addresses work with network interfaces:
 + You can assign a secondary private IPv4 address to any network interface\.
-The network interface does not need to be attached to the instance\.
 + You can assign multiple IPv6 addresses to a network interface that's in a subnet that has an associated IPv6 CIDR block\.
 + You must choose a secondary IPv4 address from the IPv4 CIDR block range of the subnet for the network interface\.
 + You must choose IPv6 addresses from the IPv6 CIDR block range of the subnet for the network interface\.